Maurizio Belpietro

-Biography
+Career

 Belpietro was born in Castenedolo, near Brescia, but he grew up in the town of Palazzolo sull'Oglio.
 He started his career as a journalist writing for the local newspaper Bresciaoggi in 1975.
-In 1994 he moved on to il Giornale with the journalist Vittorio Feltri and returned few years later after a period as editor of the newspaper Il Tempo in 1996.
+In 1994, he moved on to il Giornale with the journalist Vittorio Feltri, and returned few years later after a period as editor of the newspaper Il Tempo in 1996.
 From 2001 to 2007, he worked as editor of il Giornale.
-He was succeeded by the journalist Mario Giordano when he became editor of Italian newsmagazine Panorama.
+He was succeeded by the journalist Mario Giordano when he became editor-in-chief of Italian newsmagazine Panorama.

 In 2004, he became presenter of the television newsmagazine L'Antipatico, broadcast on Canale 5 and later on Rete 4.
 Since October 2007, he has also appeared on the morning news program Mattino Cinque.

-In 2009, he became editor of the right-wing newspaper Libero, replacing Vittorio Feltri.
+In 2009, he became editor-in-chief of the right-wing newspaper Libero, replacing Feltri.
 He also hosts a short radio news program every morning on the radio station R101.

-In 2016, he founded a new independent daily newspaper La Verità.
-He is the current editor of this newspaper, and in 2018 he became for the second time new editor for Panorama.
+In 2016, he founded a new independent daily newspaper La Verità, of which he is the editor-in-chief.
+In 2018, he became for the second time editor-in-chief for Panorama.

-Sentences
+Supreme Court of Cassation sentence

-In April 2010, he was sentenced by the Italian Supreme Court of Cassation with sentence # 13198 for contempt with this motivation:
+In April 2010, Belpietro was sentenced by the Italian Supreme Court of Cassation with sentence No. 13198 for contempt with the following motivation: